calebmkim/mysportsblog/content/blog/historical-nba.md

 However, there are a couple of reasons I still have this Warriors team so high:
 - The Rockets team they beat in 7 was *very* good: 65-17 with a +8.5 PPG differential in the regular season.
 They had prime James Harden, Chris Paul, Eric Gordon, and Clint Capela, and everyone on their roster had a well-defined role and played well together.
 - The '17-'18 Warriors clearly had a more talented roster compared to any other team on this list, so I'm giving them the benefit of the doubt.
-I would still pick them to win a series over any of the other teams behind them on this list.
+I would still pick them to win a series over any of the teams below them on this list.

 ### Tier 2: Great, even compared to other NBA champions